AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/diagnosticreport-path-mhr-1-intro.md

 #### Implementation guidance
 TBD

-This profile is referenced by [My Health Record Pathology Report](StructureDefinition-diagnosticreport-path-mhr-1.html), and [Atomic Pathology Report](StructureDefinition-diagnosticreport-path-atomic-1.html).
+This profile is referenced by [Pathology Report](StructureDefinition-composition-pathreport-1.html).